 a.
 Processing log files

 When you visit our website, we process the following log files relating to you:

 - The operating system you use

 - The date and time of your visit

 This data is processed in accordance with Art.
 6, Section 1 (f) of the GDPR in pursuit of our legitimate interests to show you the website properly.
 The data is only processed for as long as you access our website.

 We have a careers contact centre for your questions about starting your career, applying for jobs and available positions.
-The centre can be reached via our hotline (+49 (0) 5361-9-36363).
-Outside of business hours, you can also leave us a message on the answering machine.
+You can reach us on our general hotline (05361-9-36363) and on our apprenticeship hotline (05361-9-46470).
+Outside of business hours, you can also leave us a message on the answering machine at our general hotline (05361-9-36363).
 We will then contact you on the phone number you used or by any alternative contact option you provide.

-We ask that, when using this hotline, you only disclose the data required to answer your questions about starting at Volkswagen.
-Particularly sensitive data (this includes: racial or ethical background, political views, religious or philosophical beliefs, trade union membership, statements about their health or sexual orientation etc.) will not be required and may not be passed on.
+We ask that, when using our hotline, you only disclose the data required to answer your questions about starting at Volkswagen.
+Particularly sensitive data (this includes ethical background, political views, religious or philosophical beliefs, trade union membership, statements about health or sexual orientation etc.) will not be required and may not be passed on.